Bahrain health worker trials: Arrests and charges

 In March and April 2011, twenty health workers were arrested on a variety of felony charges for their actions during the protests, while an additional twenty-eight were arrested for misdemeanors.
 The total number of arrested health workers exceeded seventy.
 Dr. Ali Al-Ekri was arrested while performing surgery at Salmaniya Medical Complex.

 Charges against the doctors included "occupying a hospital, stockpiling weapons, spreading lies and false news, inciting hatred of Bahrain's rulers and calling for their overthrow, and withholding treatment of Sunnis".
-The government additionally alleged that blood from hospital blood banks had been used to exaggerate wounds, that health workers had transported weapons to the protesters by ambulance, and that AK-47s had been confiscated inside the hospital on a police raid.
+The government additionally alleged that blood from hospital blood banks had been used to exaggerate wounds, that health workers had transported weapons to the protesters by ambulance, and that AK-47s had been confiscated inside the hospital during a police raid.
 State media described the defendants as having "a terrorist aim".

 According to the prosecutor's case, al-Ekri acted as the group's ringleader, organizing staff at Salmaniya to oppose the Bahraini government.
-Al-Ekri was well known in Bahrain previous to the uprising for a January 2009 trip to the Gaza Strip to provide aid to Palestinians during the Gaza War.
+Al-Ekri was well known in Bahrain prior to the uprising for a January 2009 trip to the Gaza Strip to provide aid to Palestinians during the Gaza War.
 On his return, he received a number of awards, including one from the king.
 After his arrest, Al-Ekri stated that he was being persecuted for his comments to the media about police violence: "They know we witnessed all the crimes of the regime and we stood strong by injured people and we talked to the media ...
 Anywhere, like in Gaza and in Yemen now, doctors speak about what they see."